Could a hidden gut infection like SIBO be slowly draining your energy?

 - A negative test.
 The breath test will show little to no increase in hydrogen or methane gas production until the solution reaches the large bowel.

 - A positive test.
 The breath test will show an increase in gas levels early in the test and again once the solution reaches the large bowel.
-This is what is referred to as the “double-peak”.
-The double-peak is considered positive for SIBO diagnosis.
+This is called the “double-peak”.
+The double-peak indicates a positive SIBO diagnosis.
 (14)

 The breath test is far from a perfect test as the result may be negative when SIBO is actually present.
 But for now, it is the only test available.